-Receivable Fund Payable Fund Amount

-General Fund Solid Waste Fund \$ 172,189
+Receivable Fund Payable Fund Amount General Fund Solid Waste Fund \$ 169,824

-Countywide Bridge and Culvert Fund Solid Waste Fund 100,000

-Total \$ 272,189

-The amount due to the General Fund from the Solid Waste Fund represents indirect administrative costs incurred in prior fiscal years.
-The amount due from the Solid Waste Fund to the Countywide Bridge and Culvert Fund represents unpaid payroll and other operating expenses from a prior year.
+The amount due to the General Fund from the Solid Waste Fund represents indirect administrative costs incurred in the prior fiscal years.
 All interfund balances are not expected to be repaid within one year from the date of the financial statements.